Reference ID: MET-005D | Process Engineering Reference Sheets Calculation Guide

 Methodology & Formulas

 The calculation of the mass transfer coefficient relies on the determination of the Reynolds (Re), Schmidt (Sc), and Sherwood (Sh) numbers.
-The following algebraic expressions define the relationship between these parameters:
+For a comprehensive guide on mass transfer coefficient estimation in cross‑flow, refer to the dedicated methodology, and the following algebraic expressions define the relationship between these parameters:

 The Reynolds number, representing the ratio of inertial forces to viscous forces, is defined as: